marcoshsq/Projeto_02_Python_DSA/README.md

 The sixth folder is about Data Structures and Algorithms, my goal is not to delve too deep into this subject here, as I intend to learn more in-depth later, but here are some concepts like: Binary Search, Linked Lists and Complexity, Binary Search Trees, Traversals and Recursion, Hash Tables and Python Dictionaries, Divide and Conquer, Graph Algorithms (BFS, DFS & Shortest Paths), etc.

+The seventh folder covers more advanced concepts like recursion, regular expressions, and Python specifics like iterators, generators, kwargs, and args.

 All courses and tutorials used for study will be at the end of this file, in the references section.

 ##